Agamemnonsrf/AI-Tax-Calc/README.md

 cd ai-tax-calc-backend
 ```

-2. Run with docker-compose on the root dir
+4. Run with docker-compose on the root dir
 ```console
 cd ..
 docker-compose up
 ```

+5. Open localhost:3000 in your browser

 ### Start Development Environment
 #### Dependencies: